 Obviously, you should be taking a picture of the moon on a clear night with no clouds in the sky.
 Even a thin layer of clouds will make it impossible to get a clear picture of the moon, so absolutely make sure that the sky is clear.
 Pollution in large cities, especially in hot summer days will also play a big role, so I recommend getting out of town and traveling to a remote location with no light or air pollution, preferably at a higher elevation.
 The less the distance between you and the moon, the better the pictures.
 In terms of when to photograph the moon, take a look at this US Navy Moon Phases page, where you can find out what phase the moon is currently in and you can also calculate what it will be by picking the date from the bottom of the page.
 As for the time of the day – any time works, as long as the moon is visible.

-- A DSLR camera with a 200mm+ telephoto lens or a point and shoot camera that has an optical zoom capability.
+- An interchangeable lens camera with a 200mm+ telephoto lens or a point and shoot camera that has optical zoom capability.

 - A stable tripod.